TrellixVulnTeam/DriveSafe_AI702_TKA7/README.md

 The fine-tuning stage requires correctly formatted `tfrecord` files.
 In order to create this from raw BDD100k images and labels please follow the instructions from `/Dataset` and copy the generated dataset to `/Object_Detection/trainingdemo/annotations/`

 ## Mobile application
-The Android and iOS application was developed using `Flutter` Development Framework.
+The Android and iOS applications were developed using `Flutter` Development Framework.
 See Flutter [Documentation](https://docs.flutter.dev/get-started/install) for installation.
-The app was buit using Flutter stable release `v1.22.6` and Xcode 12.
+The app was built using Flutter stable release `v1.22.6` and Xcode 12.